Welcome to today's edition of the Rush 24-7 podcast.

 The real truth about that 47% is, and I don't know what the percentage is, but there are a lot of people who are in it who do not think they are, who will not admit they are, and don't consider themselves to be in it.

-There's a lot of people of 47% that don't pay taxes, who who would rather have a job, who'd rather be earning income, who'd rather be participating in a growing thriving economy, and as such they don't think of themselves in this taker's losers category that the media is trying to say that Romney was talking about, which he wasn't.
+There's a lot of people of 47% that don't pay taxes, who would rather have a job, who'd rather be earning income, who'd rather be participating in a growing, thriving economy.

-But the fact that there was confusion about is what represented the golden opportunity as far as I was concerned, because they were all paying attention now.
+But the fact that there was confusion about it is what represented the golden opportunity as far as I was concerned, because they were all paying attention now.

 You had him.